-Imagine this scenario.
+Picture this.
 An adult meets a child, and says:

 "There is a huge bowl of candy in the next room.
 Want to go get some?"

 The adult admits it was a lie, explaining, "I just said that because I wanted you to come play with me."

 The toy represented a familiar children's fictional character (like Winnie the Pooh, or the Cookie Monster), and the child's task was to guess the identity of the toy without looking.

 After playing two rounds of the game, the adult suddenly explained that she had to leave for a minute to take a phone call.
-She said she’d

-while I’m gone.
+"Don't peek while I'm gone!"

 The adult was gone for 90 seconds, during which time the child's activities were recorded by a hidden camera.

 "When I was gone did you turn around and peek to look at the toy?"

-differently depending on whether or not they'd caught the adult in
+differently depending on whether or not they'd previously caught the adult in

 The answer – for the youngest kids – was no. Compared with older children, 3- and 4-year-olds tended to peek more often.
 They also tended to tell the truth more often.
 But their responses didn't vary by condition.
 Being lied to did not make a difference.